joshua-poon/poonos/_posts/medicine/2022-9-16-rural-placement.md

 #### Tuesday

 Tuesday we attended clinical skills where we did suturing, cannula and blood practice.
 Then we went to the hospital, where Daniel took me around.
-It was very clean and new. that night people went gokarting but I stated at home and are pasta.
+At the hospital, we observed a surgery from the outside, as well as interviewed some patients.
+The fact of the matter is that most patients are bored and probably want something to do, and so don't mind being talked to by medical students.
+Overall, the hospital was very clean and new. that night people went gokarting but I stated at home and ate pasta.

-#### Wednesday

-Today I went to the GP.
-I watched some procedures,

-Games played
+We played board games at nighttime which was great.
+Games played included
 - Photo Roulette
 - Secret Hitler
 - Spyfall